SS River Burnett: Building the "A"-class

-In June 1941 the Shipbuilding Board ordered the first six "A"-class ships: two from Cockatoo Docks & Engineering Company in Sydney, two from Evans, Deakin and Company in Brisbane, and one each from Broken Hill Pty (BHP) in Whyalla and the Commonwealth Naval Dockyard in Williamstown, Victoria.
+In June 1941 the Shipbuilding Board ordered the first six "A"-class ships: two from Cockatoo Docks & Engineering Company in Sydney, two from Evans Deakin & Company in Brisbane, and one each from BHP in Whyalla and the Commonwealth Naval Dockyard in Williamstown, Victoria.

 The "A"-class was nicknamed the River-class, because each was named after an Australian river.
 Cockatoo laid the keel for River Clarence in July 1941.
-Evans, Deakin laid the keel for River Burdekin that September.
-In October 1941 the Board ordered three more "A"-class ships from BHP.
+Evans Deakin & Company laid the keel for River Burdekin that September.
+In October 1941 the board ordered three more "A"-class ships from BHP.
 In December 1941 Evans, Deakin laid the keel for River Fitzroy and BHP laid the keel for River Loddon.

 Progress was slow.
 Cockatoo launched River Clarence in January 1943 and completed her that May.
-Evans, Deakin launched River Burdekin in March 1943 and completed her that December.
+Evans Deakin launched River Burdekin in March 1943 and completed her that December.
 BHP launched River Glenelg, River Murchison and River Derwent between October 1943 and September 1944, and completed them between March 1944 and February 1945.

 Evans, Deakin launched River Fitzroy in February 1944 and completed her that November, 35 months after her keel was laid.
 The Commonwealth dockyard did not lay the keel for River Mitta until December 1942.
 She was launched in April 1945 and completed that November, again 35 months after her keel was laid.
 Cockatoo did not lay the keel for River Hunter until July 1943.
 She was launched in October 1945 and completed some time in 1946.

 The Shipbuilding Board ordered a final four "A"-class ships in 1943: two from Evans, Deakin in January and two from BHP in September and December.
 Evans, Deakin laid the keel for River Norman in June 1943, launched her in May 1945 and completed her in 1946.
 BHP laid the keels for River Murrumbidgee and River Murray in 1944, launched them in 1945 and completed them later that year.

 River Burnett was not the last ship to be ordered but she was the last to be built.
 The Shipbuilding Board ordered her from Evans, Deakin at the same time as River Norman, in January 1943, but her keel was not laid until 2 November 1944.
 She was launched in June 1946 and completed in November 1946.

 In total, 13 "A"-class ships were built.